hhzstsl111222/MF-MJT/README.md

-# AACFLOW Demo Website
+# MF-MJT Demo Website

-This is an anonymous academic research demonstration website for the AACFLOW project.
+This is an academic research demonstration website for the MF-MJT project.

 ## Features

 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Modern UI**: Clean, professional academic website layout
-- **Audio Samples**: 45 audio placeholders organized in 3 columns (15 each)
-- **Image Gallery**: 6 image placeholders for research visuals
 - **Interactive Elements**: Smooth scrolling, hover effects, and animations

 ## Structure